 The whole idea of a bot is to provide an efficient but personable way of getting something done, so you don’t want to engage the customer with too much “happy talk.”
 Be clear, concise, and get to the good stuff as quickly as possible.

-Chatbots engage with your customers in a purposeful way: their directive is to gather all the pieces of information you need from your customers in a fun, hands-free way.
+Chatbots purposefully engage with your customers: their directive is to gather all the pieces of information you need from your customers in a fun, hands-free way.
 The information chatbots collect then allows you to create personalized messages that can help encourage and guide potential clients to become loyal customers.

 To make your chatbot lead-nurturing campaigns super effective, you’ll need to gather the information and conduct some A/B testing on your messages.

 This critical information allows you to further customize your marketing to every lead coming in from your website or social media accounts – with minimal time commitment from you.

 People are still figuring out the best way to use bots, and the technology is relatively young, though evolving quickly.

 Plan for the future and expect to revisit your bot after more customers have a chance to use it.
 Tweak what needs fixing, remove what doesn’t work, and add when needed.

 If available, bot analytics can help you learn where the conversation may be breaking down or where there may be trouble spots, such as unclear language.
 Look for click completion rate and where customer interaction drops; this is often a sign that something needs to be changed.